-Based on the NRCS USDA Web Soil Survey, the project site is underlain by Greenfield sandy loam (2 to 8 percent slopes, eroded), Hanford coarse sandy loam (0 to 5 percent slopes), Monserate sandy loam (5 to 8 percent slopes, eroded), and Monserate sandy loam (8 to 15 percent slopes, eroded).
-Refer to Exhibit 4, Soils, in Attachment A. Soils on-site have been mechanically disturbed and heavily compacted from historic land uses (i.e., grading, routine weed abatement, illegal dumping, materials stockpiling, flood control measures, and staging activities to support surrounding development).
+Based on the NRCS USDA Web Soil Survey, the project site is underlain by Exeter sandy loam deep (2 to 8 percent slopes, eroded) and Ramona sandy loam (2 to 5 percent slopes, eroded).
+Refer to Exhibit 4, Soils, in Attachment A. Soils on-site have been mechanically disturbed and heavily compacted from historic land uses (i.e., grading, routine weed abatement, and staging activities to support surrounding development).
 Historic aerials show these activities have been ongoing since at least 1966.